LitzN/KetoMeals/README.md

 * __Form__ is used to update a recipe in the database and is styled using site theme colours.
 The form's input fields are prefilled with the current recipe data, allowing the user to easily make adjustments to the recipe.

+### __Defensive Programming features__
+* __Forms__ cannot be submitted unless all fields are correctly filled in
+* __Login form__ mistakes are not accredited to "Incorrect password" or "Incorrect username" specifically to ensure people don't use this to hack into others accounts.
+* __Registered Users__ don't have access to edit and delete buttons of recipes so they don't alter other users data.
+* __Unregistered Users__ do not have access to Add Recipe button to prevent database being flooded with data from non-users.

 ### Features left to implement

 ## Technologies used